sudhanshu-gupta-3/TDS-evaluation/Prompt.md

 ## Dataset Selection

-Use the German Traffic Sign Recognition Benchmark dataset as the primary dataset for training and testing the model.
+Use German Traffic Sign Recognition Benchmark dataset as the primary dataset for training and testing the model.

 Additionally: